dsgrid/dsgrid/docs/source/explanations/queries.rst

 5. Apply any dimension_filters defined in the ``result`` data model of the query.

-6. Apply any aggregations or disaggregations defined in the the ``result`` data model of the query.
+6. Apply any aggregations or disaggregations defined in the ``result`` data model of the query.

 7. If the field ``replace_ids_with_names`` in the ``result`` data model is ``true``, replace all dimension record IDs with names.